To take your Squarespace 5 site offline, there are a few options:

-- Visitors can no longer find or see the content.
+- Visitors can no longer find or visit the content.

-- The deleted content moves to a recycle bin, where it's accessible for approximately three days if you want to recover it.
+- The deleted content moves to a recycle bin, where it's accessible for about three days if you want to recover it.

-- When you delete a page, visitors will see a "Page Not Found" message when they visit its URL.
+- When you delete a page, a "Page Not Found" message will appear to visitors when they visit its URL.
 To prevent this from happening, set up a URL redirect or use the same URL for a replacement page.